MindTek/Chat/README.md

 This is a stand-alone module made by MindTek

 ### Setup
+- Login into Firebase and generate your private key for Admin SDK - NodeJS

 Add the following environment variables before running the module <br />

 MM_PROJECT_NAME <br />